linode/developers/hugo/content/networking/using-the-linode-graphical-shell-glish.md

 Glish is the graphical version of the [Linode Shell](/docs/networking/using-the-linode-shell-lish) (Lish).
 It allows you to use a graphic environment running natively on your Linode's operating system.

-{: .note }
+{{< note >}}
-> Linode base distribution images do not have graphic environments installed.
+Linode base distribution images do not have graphic environments installed.
 You will need to install one, or use a [Custom Distro](/docs/tools-reference/custom-kernels-distros/custom-distro-on-kvm-linode) with a graphic environment pre-installed.

->
+Glish is only available on KVM Linodes.

->Glish is only available on KVM Linodes.
+{{< /note >}}

 ## Enable Glish on a Linode-Supplied Image